Last Updated: February 3, 2023

 Apart from recreational diving, some commercial divers can go underwater for a different occupational purpose.
-Depending on the commercial purpose of the dive, the depth is decided.
+Depending on the purpose of the dive, the depth is decided.

 Divers who have to go underwater to laying down cables or pipelines can go up to a depth of 200 meters or 600 feet.
-They are required to have long decompression stops to prevent having any decompression sickness symptoms.
+They are required to have long deco stops to prevent having any decompression sickness symptoms.
 They can spend more than 12 hours underwater.

 Other commercial activities for which divers go underwater within the same depth limits (200 meters) are:

 - Offshore diving for the maintenance and construction of gas and oil rigs.

 - HAZMAT diving for the repair of filters of underwater equipment to prevent them from contamination damage.
 This can be harmful to sea creatures as well as humans.